HarlandWHansen/Food-Pantry-Inventory/docs/source/DevDocs/Git Guidelines.rst

         and your personal master branch.
 It then automatically commits those changes to your personal repository.

     #.
-The second command pushs those same changes up to your public
+The second command pushes those same changes up to your public
         repository.

 Here is a graphical representation of this process showing the steps involved.